Pacific Northwest National Laboratory: Research facilities

-Notable scientists
+Awards and honors

 PNNL staff have received numerous awards and recognition.
-These achievements include six E.O.
-Lawrence Awards, one Coblentz Award, four Discover Magazine Awards, two Christopher Columbus Fellowship Foundation Homeland Security Awards, and PECASE (Presidential Early Career award for Scientists and Engineers) Awards.
+These achievements include 126 R&D100 Awards, 102 Federal Laboratory Consortium Awards, seven E. O. Lawrence Awards, and two Department of Energy Office of Science Distinguished Scientist Fellowships.
 PNNL staff serve as editors-in-chief for scientific journals, hold office in national and international technical societies, and have been granted Guggenheim fellowships, Humboldt Research Awards, and society medals.
-Staff have been elected to the rank of fellow in national societies including, but not limited to, the American Association for the Advancement of Science, American Physical Society, and the Materials Research Society.
+Staff have been elected to the rank of fellow in national societies including, but not limited to, the American Association for the Advancement of Science, American Physical Society, the Materials Research Society, and the American Chemical Society.

-Previous PNNL researchers include Benoit Mandelbrot.